ElliottSancrant/siegeserverswapper/README.md

 ## Requirements

 - Windows OS
-- Chrome browser (for Ubisoft ID lookup)
+- Chrome browser (Optional if you don't care about changing individual account; Just check the "Skip" option and it will change the server for all accounts.)
 - ChromeDriver (automatically managed by Selenium)

 ## Notes